OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 4. Forecast!
 5. Bind this all together…

-Note: This loop takes a while to execute so start it running as soon as possible in the workshop period …
+Note: This loop can take a while to execute, depending on your internet connection and computer memory, so start it running as soon as possible in the workshop period…

 ``` r
 # Create the connections to data products